Learn how to make your own homemade Mayonnaise From Scratch. It takes just a couple of ingredients and only about 5 minutes!

-Since starting our From Scratch cooking journey we've been so pleasantly surprised at how simple so many everyday products are!
-Mayonnaise From Scratch was one that surprised us because it's so easy to make!
+Since starting our From Scratch cooking journey we've been so pleasantly surprised at how simple so many everyday products are, especially condiments!
+One of the easiest, and fastest to make?
+Homemade Mayonnaise From Scratch!
+It takes all of our recipes that use mayonnaise to the next level and adds some serious from scratch flair!

-The best part - you probably already have all of the ingredients you need in your pantry already.
+The best part - you probably have all of the ingredients you need for mayonnaise from scratch in your pantry already!

-This recipe is incredibly easy and comes together in minutes with the help of a food processor.
+This homemade mayonnaise recipe is incredibly easy and comes together in just minutes with the help of a food processor.

-- Add oil super slowly, just a drop at a time and then very very slowly while it's all blending.
+Next, add oil super slowly, just a drop at a time, and then very very slowly while it's all blending.

 Yes, you need to make sure that it emulsifies.
 Plus it'll make it nice 'n creamy.